-Inflation, especially when it peaks as it is currently doing, is never good news for your portfolio.
-Even though the Luxembourg government and the social partners have decided on a package of measures to mitigate the effects of the price increase, there is still a great risk that your purchasing power will be affected in the coming months, especially if inflation continues beyond 2022.
-This will also put a strain on your savings.
-Since the return on your savings is lower than the rate of inflation, the capital gradually shrinks, so that you lose money on balance.
-The amount remains the same, but not its actual value.
+Inflation, especially when it spikes is never good news for your portfolio.
+Even if a package of measures has been decided by the Luxembourg government and social partners to mitigate the effects of soaring prices, the fact remains that your purchasing power could be affected especially when inflation persists.
+Your savings also suffer.
+As its return is lower than the rate of inflation, the capital is gradually being eaten away and you are losing money.
+The amount remains the same, but not its real value.

-So what needs to be done to counteract the negative effects of inflation?
-If you have been putting all your eggs in the same basket, mainly savings products, it might be time to diversify your portfolio and perhaps switch to investment products.
-While there is always a risk of losing capital, some investments are riskier than others.
-It all depends on your risk tolerance and your investor profile.
-It all depends on your risk tolerance and investor profile.
-If you have already invested for the long term, don't rush into it, but keep an eye on your wealth goals.
+So what should be done to counteract the negative effects of inflation?
+If you have been putting all your eggs in one basket, which is mainly savings products, it might be time to diversify your portfolio and switch to investment products.
+Of course, there is always a risk of capital loss, but some investments are riskier than others.
+It will depend on your risk appetite and your investor profile.
+If you have already invested for the long term, don't react abruptly.
+Keep a cool head and your investment objectives in mind.
 In times of crisis, it is never wise to change the direction of your investments.
-Not only is it too late for that, but you also risk missing out on any financial rebounds once the crisis is over.
+Not only is it too late, but you risk missing out on any financial rebounds once the crisis is over.

-Managing financial assets at such a delicate time is no easy task.
-The best thing to do is to talk to your bank and to determine what to do with regards to your personal situation.
+Managing financial assets in such a difficult period is not easy.
+The best thing to do is to talk to your banker to find out together what needs to be done based on your personal situation.

 Investing is a good way to supplement your savings and attempt to make it grow, provided you’re well prepared for it.
 Here are the five fundamental questions you need to answer beforehand.